 In many countries, the legal drinking age is eighteen.
 In the United States, however, the law in all 50 states restricts anyone under the age of 21 from purchasing an alcoholic beverage.
-In Isla Vista and the rest of California, you must also be at least 21 to possess or consume alcohol.
+In Santa Barbara and the rest of California, you must also be at least 21 to possess or consume alcohol.
 Anyone under 21 who is found to be in possession of alcohol in the state could be charged with a misdemeanor, a crime punishable by fines, community service, and further consequences depending on the circumstances.

-At the Aron Law Firm, our criminal defense lawyers in Isla Vista work tirelessly to protect the rights of minors facing unjust charges for “minors in possession.”
+At the Aron Law Firm, our criminal defense lawyers in Santa Barbara work tirelessly to protect the rights of minors facing unjust charges for “minors in possession.”
 We understand that trivial youthful lapses can profoundly affect a young person’s future employment and education opportunities.
 Suppose you or someone you care about is facing a charge for possessing alcohol as a minor.
 In that case, our criminal defense attorneys may utilize their extensive skill and knowledge to reduce the consequences that these allegations could have on your future.

 Under California Business and Professions Code Section 25662, it is unlawful for anyone under the age of 21 to possess or consume alcohol in the State of California.
 The law forbids minors under 21 years of age from possessing or consuming alcohol in any public place.
 It is also unlawful for minors to purchase alcohol or even hold an unopened alcohol container.